dylanmooney62/laravel-blog/content/blog/comments.md

 }
 ```

-The author and post relationships belongs to relationship are set up in the model.
+The author and post **belongsTo** relationship are set up in the model.

-The `$with` property contains the the author.
+The **$with** property contains the the author.
 Meaning all comments will be eager loaded with their parent user entity.

 ```php